msdmazarei/FrontEndAdminPanelStandard/Components/gridComponent.md

   columnDef is a props which define for every column:
   - title: the title of col
   - icon : the icon of col
+  - key : the unique key for every column
   - valueGetter: a function which get row value and return the value that is need for this col
   - displayValue : a function which get the value from the valueGetter function for every col and return the display value